Economy of Spain: Employment recovery

 The labor market reform started a trend of setting successive positive employment records.
 By Q2 of 2014, the economy had reversed its negative trend and started creating jobs for the first time since 2008.
 The second quarter reversal had been extraordinary; jobs created set an absolute positive record since such quarterly employment statistics began in 1964.
 Labor reform did seem to play an important role; one piece of evidence cited was that Spain had started creating jobs at lower rates of GDP growth than before: in previous cycles, employment rose when growth hit 2%, this time the gain came during a year when GDP had expanded by just 1.2%.

 Greater than expected GDP growth paved the way for further decline in unemployment.
 Since 2014, Spain registered steady annual falls in the official jobless figure.
 During 2016, unemployment experienced the steepest fall on record.
 By the end of 2016, Spain had recovered 1.7m of the more than 3.5m jobs lost over the recession.
 By Q4 2016 Spanish unemployment had fallen to 19%, the lowest rate in seven years.
 In April 2017 the country recorded its biggest drop in jobless claimants for a single month to date.
 In Q2 of 2017, unemployment fell to 17%, below 4 million for the first time since 2008, with the country experiencing its steepest quarterly decline in unemployment on record.
 In 2018, at 14.6% the unemployment rate did not exceed the 15% threshold for the first time since 2008 when the crisis began.

 As of 2017, trade unions, left, and center-left parties continued to criticize and wanted labor reform to be revoked, on grounds that it tilted the balance of power too far towards employers.
 Most new contracts were temporary.
 In 2019, Pedro Sánchez's socialist government increased the minimum wage by 22% in an attempt to boost hiring and encourage spending, and increased it further in the labor reform adopted at the end of 2021.
-Members of the opposition argued this increase, would negatively affect 1.2 million workers due to employers being unable to cover the raise, resulting in higher unemployment.
+Members of the opposition argued this increase would negatively affect 1.2 million workers due to employers being unable to cover the raise, resulting in higher unemployment.
 Contrary to such opinion, the reforms approved by Sanchez's government resulted in a robust shift towards permanent employment contracts, and led to a 15-year low in unemployment rates at 11.60%.

+The Sánchez administration raised the minimum wage to €1,221 per month in 2026, for a total 66% increase since it took power in 2018.
+This prompted widespread labor law violations among lower-skilled employment positions.
+Economists observed that the Spanish minimum wage equaled the country's modal salary, indicating that the higher minimum wages were "disconnected from the economy and the labor market" and had exerted no upward pressure on salaries greater than the minimum.
+Average gross monthly pay was still 10-15% lower than the rest of Europe.
+The rise increased pressure on holders of Spain's Digital Nomad Visa, who are required to earn 200% of the minimum wage rate.